| Title: | Penalized Linear Mixed Models for Correlated Data |

 add_predictor Optional (for PLINK data only): a matrix or data frame to be used for adding additional unpenalized covariates/predictors/features from an external file (i.e., not a PLINK file).
 This matrix must have one column that is an ID column; all other columns aside the ID will be used as covariates in the design matrix.
 Columns must be named.

-predictor_id Optional (for PLINK data only): A string specifying the name of the column in 'add_predictor' with sample IDs.
-Required if 'add_predictor' is supplied.
-The names will be used to subset and align this external covariate with the supplied PLINK data.
+predictor_id Optional (for PLINK data only): A string specifying the name of the column in add_predictor with sample IDs.
+Required if add_predictor is supplied.

 Additional arguments specific to delimited file data:

-unpen Optional: an character vector with the names of columns to mark as unpenalized (i.e., these features would always be included in a model).
+unpen Optional: a character vector with the names of columns to mark as unpenalized (i.e., these features would always be included in a model).
 Note: if you choose to use this option, your delimited file must have column names.

 Additional arguments for in-memory data:

-unpen Optional: an character vector with the names of columns to mark as unpenalized (i.e., these features would always be included in a model).
+unpen Optional: a character vector with the names of columns to mark as unpenalized (i.e., these features would always be included in a model).
 Note: if you choose to use this option, X must have column names.

-, which is a named list with the design matrix,
+A filepath to an object of class plmm_design, which is a named list with the design matrix,

 outcome, penalty factor vector, and other details needed for fitting a model.
 This list is stored as an .rds